Pocket-Sized DNA Reader Used To Scan Entire Human Genome Sequence - Slashdot

 Isn't the Illumina problem fixed by paired end reads on the rather short fragments?

+"Just do multiple passes and match the commonalities.
+Should be an easy way to sort out the errors and make it much more accurate"

+Just like an idiot calculating stuff, making him do it multiple times and he'll will be a stable genius.

-I would be interested (Score:1)
+I would be interested (Score:2)

 Re: (Score:2)